-- Learn from our research-active academics with strong expertise in the field of cognitive neuroscience
+Taught by research-active academics with strong expertise in the field of cognitive neuroscience.

 Through the use of state-of-the-art cognitive neuroscience research techniques, you will study the structure and function of the brain, examine the cognitive neuroscience of health and disease and learn the latest research techniques and methodologies to understand how brain structure and function underlies cognitive functions.